 Town of Carleton Place, Glen Isle and Appleton

 Carleton Place is located at the outlet of Mississippi Lake on the Mississippi River.
 Some portions of the town along the river are subject to potential flooding since they are located within the natural floodplain of the river.
-Possible ice jams at the main (Bridge) street bridge could aggravate potential flood conditions.
+Possible ice jams at the main street bridge (Bridge Street) could aggravate potential flood conditions.

-Glen idle is immediately downstream of Carleton Place and is a year round residential area.
+Glen Isle is immediately downstream of Carleton Place and is a year round residential area.
 Most of the houses and property in this area are partially within the floodplain of the river and therefore subjected to potential annual flooding.

 Appleton is immediately down river of Glen Isle.
 Potential flooding in this village results mainly from ice jamming at the street bridge and backwater effects from the former dam.

 Mississippi Mills (formerly Town of Almonte & Village of Pakenham)

 Almonte is located on the Mississippi River approximately 15 kilometres downstream of Carleton Place.
 Flooding occurs annually at the fairgrounds which is located within the floodplain and there is also potential for ice jams building at the upstream bridge in the downtown core.